cyberbotics/webots-doc/reference/texturetransform.md

 texture coordinates.
 This node affects the way textures are applied to the surface of a `Geometry`.
 The transformation consists of (in order):

+- a translation;
+- a rotation about the center point;
+- a non-uniform scaling operation about the center point.

 These parameters support changes in the size, orientation, and position of textures on shapes.
 Note that these operations appear reversed when viewed on the surface of a geometric node.
 For example, a `scale` value of (2 2) will